93digital/luna/README.md

 ## Luna updates

-When updating the core codebase of Luna, please update the version at the top of this file and in `readme.txt` and `/sass/style.scss`
+When updating the core codebase of Luna, please update the theme version in the following places:

+- The top of this file (`README.md`)
+- `readme.txt` (Also add a brief summary of the changes to the Changelog)
+- `/sass/style.scss`